Praise for Ron Sandison

 Dr. Hugh RossAstronomer, pastor, president of Reasons To Believe, and author of 17 books on creation

 An event for 2016 at Oakland University has been added to the events calendar.
 Ron will be speaking on the topic of “How to Build Self-Esteem in Your Child with Autism” for the OU Cares Evening Enrichment program.
 See the event page for more information.

 Did you know that more children will be diagnosed with autism than with AIDS, diabetes, and cancer combined?
 In America, one in every sixty-eight children is diagnosed with autism.
 This means that thousands of families will receive the diagnosis that their precious son or daughter has an autism spectrum disorder.

 As Featured On

 Ron Sandison works full time in the medical field and is a professor of theology at Destiny School of Ministry.
 He is an advisory board member of Autism Society Faith Initiative of Autism Society of American.
-Sandison has a Master of Divinity from Oral Roberts University and Charisma House is publishing his book on 4/5/16, A Parent’s Guide to Autism: Practical Advice.
-Biblical Wisdom.
+Sandison has a Master of Divinity from Oral Roberts University.
 He has over 10,000 Scriptures memorized including 22 complete books of the New Testament.
 Ron and his wife, Kristen, reside in Rochester Hills, MI, with their pet rabbit, Babs, and cat, Frishma.